lemoncodes237/chefs-dream/README.md

 - Grinder: Created from a Grindstone.
 Right click with an item to grind it.
 Notably, grinding wheat gives you flour and grinding flint or quartz gives you salt.

 - Preparation Board: Created from a Wooden Pressure Plate.
 Place an item on the board and then use another item on it to create new ingredients.
-You can also make sushi and sandwiches with a preparation board; look at the [sushi](https://github.com/lemoncodes237/chefs-dream/wiki/Sushi) and [sandwich](https://github.com/lemoncodes237/chefs-dream/wiki/Sandwiches) wiki pages to learn more.
+You can also make sushi, sandwiches, and tacos with a preparation board; look at the [sushi](https://github.com/lemoncodes237/chefs-dream/wiki/Sushi), [sandwich](https://github.com/lemoncodes237/chefs-dream/wiki/Sandwiches), and [taco](https://github.com/lemoncodes237/chefs-dream/wiki/Tacos) wiki pages to learn more.

 - Barrel: Created from a Barrel.
 Add ingredients into the barrel then use a shovel to seal it.
 After enough time has passed, right click on the barrel to get the results.
 Unlike other cooking stations, a barrel allows you to craft in bulk.
 (For example, adding 15 salt and 16 milk to a barrel and sealing it wil result in 15 cheese.)